-His research interests focus on the points of intersection between psychoanalysis and other areas of scholarly inquiry.
-His subjects of study include war, violence, national security, law, decision-making, architecture and design, psychic trauma and post traumatic psychological disorders, addiction and the treatment of addiction, education and effective teaching methods, medical humanities, and health and human rights.
-He directs the Veterans Community Park and Pavilion Project, with the goal of designing a public space where veterans, their families, and members of the non-veteran community can come together to detoxify post-combat war trauma.
+His research interests focus on the points of intersection of psychoanalysis, psychiatry, medical education, and other areas of scholarly inquiry.
+His subjects of study include war, violence, national security, law, decision-making, architecture and design, psychic trauma and post traumatic psychological disorders, addiction and the treatment of addiction, education and effective teaching methods, medical humanities and the doctor-patient relationship, and health and human rights.
+In the past he has served as Co-Principal Investigator of The Psychology of Deterrence Project at the Carnegie Endowment for International Peace, Director of Research of the Project on the Vietnam Generation at the National Museum of American History of the Smithsonian Institution, and Research Scholar at the Center for Psychology and Social Change, an affiliate of Harvard Medical School at Cambridge Hospital.

 - A.B., Princeton University, 1961